pfnet/pfio/docs/source/design.rst

-Opmization in deep learning model training is also important as the model training usually takes long time and even 1% speedup is important.  benefit.
+Opmization in deep learning model training is also important as the model training usually takes long time and even 1% speedup is important.
 Modern external non-Posix filesystem is based on complex communication protocol between multiple data nodes and its performance metrics are not simply observable. *Built-in tracing system,* would be the first step for optimization, mitigating the